h9-tect/Streemlit-EDA/README.md

-# Streemlit-EDA
-CSV Data Analysis with Mito Spreadsheet
+# CSV Data Analysis with Mito Spreadsheet
 This app allows you to analyze CSV data with Mito Spreadsheet.
 Mito Spreadsheet is a powerful tool that allows you to interactively explore and analyze your data.

 To use the app, you will need to provide a URL to a CSV file.
 The app will then load the data and display it in a Mito Spreadsheet.
 You can then use the spreadsheet to explore and analyze the data.